Stocks rise, bond yields jump after Japan surprises markets - NewsBreak

 The biggest action was in the bond market, where yields pushed higher after Japan, one of the world’s last bastions of super-low and economy-aiding interest rates, made moves that could allow rates to climb more than otherwise.

 The Bank of Japan said Tuesday it still wants the yield on 10-year Japanese government bonds to remain at roughly zero, but it also said it would allow the yield to move up to 0.50% instead of the 0.25% cap it had held previously.
-What made Tokyo’s unexpected move a particular jolt was how much resistance it's shown so far in joining the global campaign to hike rates in order to undercut high inflation.
+What made Tokyo’s unexpected move a particular jolt was how much resistance it has shown so far in joining the global campaign to raise rates in order to undercut high inflation.

 Higher yields make borrowing more expensive, which slows the economy while also pushing down on prices for stocks and other investments.
-Other central banks around the world, particularly in the United States and Europe, have been raising rates at such an explosive clip that a growing number of economists and investors see a recession hitting in 2023.
-Both the Federal Reserve and European Central Bank have pledged to keep raising rates into next year to be sure the job is done on getting inflation under control.
+Other central banks around the world, particularly in the United States and Europe, have been raising rates at such an explosive clip that a growing number of economists and investors expect a recession to hit in 2023.
+Both the Federal Reserve and the European Central Bank have pledged to keep raising rates into next year to be sure inflation is brought under control.

 In the U.S., the yield on the 10-year Treasury rose to 3.68% from 3.59% late Monday.
 That yield helps set rates for mortgages and other economy-setting loans, which has already meant particular pain for the U.S. housing market.